-- Missing one credit card payment (a 30-day late), the person with 680 credit score would lose between 60 and 80 points, while the person with the 780 credit score would lose between 90 and 110 points.
+- Missing one credit card payment (a 30-day late), the person with a 680 credit score would lose between 60 and 80 points, while the person with the 780 credit score would lose between 90 and 110 points.

 - Debt settlement, the person with 680 credit score would lose between 45 and 65 points while the person with the 780 credit score would lose between 140 and 160 points.

-- Foreclosure, the person with 680 credit score would lose between 85 and 105 points, while the person with 780 credit score would lose between 140 and 160 points.
+- Foreclosure, the person with a 680 credit score would lose between 85 and 105 points, while the person with 780 credit score would lose between 140 and 160 points.

-- Bankruptcy, the person with 680 credit score would lose between 130 and 150 points, while the person with 780 credit score would lose between 220 and 240 points.
+- Bankruptcy, the person with a 680 credit score would lose between 130 and 150 points, while the person with 780 credit score would lose between 220 and 240 points.

 Important FICO Score Lessons